 (Requirements: A word processor, your mind maps and patience)

 In front of you are three mind maps.
 Two of them will form the basis of the main body of your text.
 Write a paragraph per skill, trait or experience – identifying what happened, what you have learnt, how that will apply to your everyday life and your future career as a doctor.
 The last mind map provides you with the reasoning that you need to explain why you want to Medicine.
 Bundle the reasons up into a short, catchy paragraph and you have the introduction for the personal statement.

 Of course, by virtue of its name, the conclusion will come at the end once you’ve put your intro and the main body together.
 Keep it short, concise and don’t add any new information.
 One of the main requirements for writing a Medical School personal statement is patience.
 It will take you several drafts to get to the final product.
 Personally, I did ten drafts before I was happy to submit my personal statement.
 Start early, use the tools above and don’t be afraid to put that pen to paper (or those fingers to the keyboard).

 If you are still stuck and struggling to begin or you’ve had a few attempts but don’t feel it’s quite hitting the mark, feel free to contact us at the MSAG.
 We have a team of doctors with plenty of experience in helping students edit their personal statements.
 We work quickly and tailor our approach to your requirements, whether it’s through one-to-one intensive sessions or a personal statement review (carried out by two doctors).
-Feel free to contact us at any time – but don’t forget the UCAS deadline is 15th January 2019, so stop procrastinating and start writing!
+Feel free to contact us at any time – but don’t forget the UCAS deadline is usually around the 15th January, so stop procrastinating and start writing!